tinsir888/study-notes-mkdocs/docs/audatalogi/24FFairAI/7_CoreExistence.md

 >
 > Thus before merging, any subset of $V$ that intersects at least two item-sets in $C$, can not be a clique.
 >
-> :heavy_exclamation_mark:By pigeonhole principle, before merging, any item-set in $C$ with size already greater than $\lceil n/k\rceil$ would not be picked in the merge phase!
+> :book:By pigeonhole principle, before merging, any item-set in $C$ with size already greater than $\lceil n/k\rceil$ would not be picked in the merge phase!
 All data points in these clusters have no incentive to deviate.
 >
 > In the merge phase, every point who would have been merged have the cost $2$.
 But they can not find other points to form a clique with size at least $\lceil n/k\rceil$.
 >